Once the sun has gone down, the chiminea can keep your home warm and cozy.

 Maintenance Tips for Chiminea to Keep It In Good Condition

-The paint will protect the chiminea, but you will need to do a little maintenance from time to time.
+The paint will protect the clay or cast iron chiminea, but you will need to do a little maintenance from time to time.

 Before using your chiminea for the season, wash it with mild dish soap, rinse with water, and let it dry.